zextras/tech-doc/source/_includes/_multiserver-installation/srv4.rst

             # dnf install carbonio-videoserver carbonio-videoserver-recorder

-   .. note:: During the installation, it will be suggested a command
+   .. note:: One of the output received during the installation is a
-      to be run on SRV5.
+      command that will be run on SRV5.
 Copy it, because it will be needed on SRV5.

 #.
 Enable and start the service with the commands